raspberrypilearning/relax-stretch/en/step_8.md

 **You could even add controls to change the speed of the routines.**

-You could use a new `variable`{:class="block3variables"} to control the `wait`{:class="block3control"} times and how long it takes to `say`{:class="block3looks"} instructions using similar controls to the arrows that control the number of repetitions.
+You could use a new `variable`{:class="block3variables"} to control the `wait`{:class="block3control"} times and how long it takes to `say`{:class="block3looks"} instructions.
+You can use similar controls to the arrows to create controls for the number of repetitions.

 --- no-print ---